Textrux/website/docs/architecture.md

 **Progressive Enhancement**: Simple spatial patterns (Layers 1-3) progressively evolve into complex semantic structures (Layers 4-7) and finally into usable outputs (Layers 8-10).

-**Flexibility**: Different substrate choices (hexagonal vs rectangular grids), different aggregation rules (proximity vs density), or different construct types can be swapped without affecting other layers.
+**Flexibility**: Different tenants (akin to languages in sequential semantics) can define different substrate choices (hexagonal vs rectangular grids), different aggregation rules (proximity vs content similarity), or different construct types.
+Textrux is one possible tenant but many more are possible.

 ### Content-Driven Formatting

-Instead of users manually formatting data, the system automatically detects spatial semantics through the trait analysis system and applies appropriate visual styling.
+Instead of users manually formatting data, the system automatically detects spatial semantics and applies appropriate visual styling.
 A tree structure discovered in a CSV automatically gets tree-like formatting without user intervention.

 ### Orientation Agnostic Design

 Spatial patterns work in any direction.
 A tree growing down-and-right is semantically equivalent to one growing up-and-left.
-The system's trait analysis adapts automatically to detect meaningful patterns regardless of orientation.
+The system's spatial parser adapts automatically to detect meaningful patterns regardless of orientation.

 ### Rich Data Representation